 \subsection{Transferability of Improved Improver}

-Our second set of experiments explores whether an improved improver is transferable across downstream tasks.
-Note that transferability is plausible as, in the self-improvement phase, the self-improver is not shown the downstream utility or the downstream solution, only the meta-utility and its own improver code.
-Specifically, we select one of the better-performing improvers from \cref{sec:fixed} generated by $T=4$ STOP iterations and evaluate its performance on five new downstream tasks.
-Remarkably, we find that the improved improver, detailed in \cref{ap:selectedopt}, outperforms the seed improver on each new downstream task without further optimization, as shown in \cref{tbl:transfer}.

-As with LPN, we selected three tasks that are easy to evaluate, not very well known, and still fairly difficult: String Grid Distance, a string manipulation problem featured in a recent programming competition (\url{https://codeforces.com/problemset/problem/1852/D}); a version of the quadratic assignment problem where each facility has a preference over each location that must also be considered when minimizing costs \citep{koopmans1957assignment}; and, parity without noise, as another form of generalization.
+Our next set of experiments explores whether an improved improver is transferable across downstream tasks.
+Note that transferability is plausible as, in the self-improvement phase, the self-improver is not shown the downstream utility or downstream solution, only the meta-utility and its own improver code.
+Specifically, we select a better-performing improver from \cref{sec:fixed} generated by $T=4$ STOP iterations and evaluate it on five new downstream tasks.
+Remarkably, we find the improved improver, detailed in \cref{ap:selectedopt}, outperforms the seed improver on each new downstream task without further optimization, as shown in \cref{tbl:transfer}.
+As with LPN, we selected three tasks that are easy to evaluate, not very well known, and still fairly difficult: String Grid Distance, a string manipulation problem featured in a recent programming competition (\url{https://codeforces.com/problemset/problem/1852/D}); a version of the quadratic assignment problem where each facility has a preference over each location that must also be considered when minimizing costs \citep{koopmans1957assignment}; and, parity without noise, as another generalization.
 We also include two well-known tasks: identifying solutions to random 3-SAT formulae and solving instances of the maxcut problem, both with short time constraints.
-The corresponding utilities and initial solutions are in \cref{ap:transferutilities}.
+Their utilities and initial solutions are in \cref{ap:transferutilities}.\looseness=-1